History of Ramsden 2017

 I am pleased to report that my last one was a great success.

-I came home with immense satisfaction, a beautiful bouquet, lots of hugs and kisses and the pleasing knowledge that it will be carried on in digital form alongside the current format of books, photos and memorabilia, by a team of dedicated enthusiasts.
+I came home with immense satisfaction, a beautiful bouquet, lots of hugs and kisses and the pleasing knowledge

 Nostalgia engendered by this reminds me of incidents from past Exhibitions.

 A very bored teenage couple, obviously dragged along by their parents, took refuge behind Frank’s display boards to do a little courting.
-They didn’t realise that their legs were visible
+They didn’t realise that their legs were visible– it added a new dimension to the day!

-Many years ago, an elderly gentleman came very regularly both days.
 After a quick look round he positioned himself to view the entrance, and watched for anyone he had known in his childhood.
-Every year he came with a tear in his eye, and the day he actually found someone,

 there was more than one tear.
 About two years ago he stopped coming.

-In the very early days, the History of Ramsden was an annual reunion for a group whose childhood was happily spent in this, then rural, village.
-They came from Bristol, Hastings, Chichester and Colchester
+In the very early days, the History of Ramsden was an annual reunion for a group whose childhood was happily spent in this,

 to view and to sit and enjoy reminiscing with childhood friends, while having the traditional tea and